 You have stellar technique, are very strong, and have no fear, but you never realize your true potential because you don’t warm up well, nor do you identify areas of weakness which need improvement.
-This mistake commonly leads to fatigue, especially with climbers who are always trying to “save the best for last.”
+This mistake commonly leads to fatigue, especially with climbers who don’t pick good problems for themselves and are always wearing themselves out trying to “save the best for last.”

 Lack of Strategy